gouyang/golang-tips/README.md

 - use signed types for everything except bit manipulation
 - [Why is rune in golang an alias for int32 and not uint32?]

+        Go uses a lot of signed values, not just for runes but array indices, Read/Write byte counts, etc. That's because uints, in any language, behave confusingly unless you guard every piece of arithmetic against overflow (for example if var a, b uint = 1, 2, a-b > 0 and a-b > 1000000: play.golang.org/p/lsdiZJiN7V). ints behave more like numbers in everyday life, which is a compelling reason to use them, and there is no equally compelling reason not to use them.

 [Why is rune in golang an alias for int32 and not uint32?]: http://stackoverflow.com/questions/24714665/why-is-rune-in-golang-an-alias-for-int32-and-not-uint32